ave-llan/grammar-graph/README.md

 ```

-## Example Usage
+## Grammar Graph Guide Example

 Install the npm module.
 ```
 npm install grammar-graph
 ```

 Require GrammarGraph, input a grammar, and construct a new graph.
-See [grammar format](https://github.com/jrleszcz/grammar-graph#grammar-format) below for details on how a grammar works.
+See [grammar format](https://github.com/jrleszcz/grammar-graph#grammar) below for details on how a grammar works.
 ```js
 var GrammarGraph = require('grammar-graph')